xiezl/singa-docs/_posts/docs/2015-01-22-programming-guide.md

 future, like [keras](https://github.com/fchollet/keras).

-Users need to compile and link their code (e.g., layer implementations and the main file) with singa library (`.libs/libsinga.so`) to generate an executable file, e.g., with name `mysinga`.
-To launch the program, users just pass the path of the `mysinga` and base job configuration to `./bin/singa-run.sh`.
+Users need to compile and link their code (e.g., layer implementations and the main file) with SINGA library (*.libs/libsinga.so*) to generate an executable file, e.g., with name *mysinga*.
+To launch the program, users just pass the path of the *mysinga* and base job configuration to *./bin/singa-run.sh*.

     ./bin/singa-run.sh -conf <path to job conf> -exec <path to mysinga> [other arguments]

-The default main.cc is complied and linked to generate an executable `singa`, which is passed to `singa-run.sh` if `-exec` is not specified by users.
-The default main.cc can be used only if there are no user classes to register, i.e., the model can be trained using SINGA built-in classes.
-The [RNN application]({{ BASE_PATH }}/docs/rnn) provides a full example of implementing new layers, and the main function for training a specific RNN model.
+The [RNN application]({{ BASE_PATH }}/docs/rnn) provides a full example of implementing the main function for training a specific RNN model.